Developing Human Performance

 From orienting new managers to building skills for diversity, collaboration, change, or customer care, these workshops blend engaging learning and powerful content with the perspective of emotional intelligence experts.
 Each module includes a facilitator guide, plus PowerPoint® slides and handouts.
 DHP includes an outstanding curriculum on

-being a leader, managing teams, and improving organizational performance.
+being a leader, managing teams, and improving organisational performance.

-Module/Volume 3 includes four outstanding sub-modules on Transforming Organizations.
+Module/Volume 3 includes four outstanding sub-modules on transforming organisations.

 1.1 Intro to EQ

 This introduction to emotional intelligence provides leaders with a broad overview of the key competencies of emotional intelligence.
-Participants will have an opportunity to gain a greater understanding for how emotions impact people in the workplace and will gain practice identifying their own and others’ feelings, patterns of behaviour and, with practice, identifying areas for continued development in themselves.
+Participants will have an opportunity to gain a greater understanding of how emotions impact people in the workplace and will gain practice identifying their own and others’ feelings and patterns of behaviour and, with practice, identifying areas for continued development in themselves.

 1.2 Leadership Defined